Mazlai/Mazlai/README.md

  - 🌱 I’m currently learning Java (for object-oriented programming), C (for computer architecture), PHP (for dynamic web pages), SQL (for databases), UNIX (for     terminals) and Python as part of my studies.

-- 💞️ I’m looking to collaborate on on a large project, consisting of making an application (all themes are welcome), usable on all media.
+- 💞️ I’m looking to collaborate on a large project, consisting of making an application (all themes are welcome), usable on all media.

 ### Social media 📹